jfecher/ante-website/content/docs/language.md

 type NameData = uses: U32

 Context.use_name (context: mut Context) (name: imm String) =
-    if context.names.get_mut name is Some data then data.uses += 1
+    if context.names.get_uniq name is Some data then data.uses += 1
 ```

-Because the `HashMap.get_mut` method requires a `uniq HashMap a b`, we would normally be required to have a
+Because the `HashMap.get_uniq` method requires a `uniq HashMap a b`, we would normally be required to have a
 `uniq Context` as well.
 Since there are no possible aliases to the context in scope however, we
 can locally treat it as `uniq` and get a `uniq NameData` anyway.
 Users of `Context.use_name` are
 now less constrained in how they use their `Context` since they may pass in an owned or shared object.

-Also note the use of `name: imm String` over `name: ref String`, this is because `context` is being converted
-to a `uniq Context`, which requires no alias of it be mutated.
-As a `ref String` could potentially be
-from the `Context.names` field, we'd get an error if we tried using a `uniq Context` and our `name: ref String` parameter
-simultaneously.
-The solution then is either to take `name` by value or as a reference type such as `imm` which cannot
-alias with `mut`/`ref` references.

 #### Shared Types